62firelight/ArcBuddy-349/README.md

 When deployed, Arc Buddy also uses two virtual machines (VMs) in the form of EC2 instances.
 These include:

 * **Web server**
+  * A [NGINX web server](https://www.nginx.com/) that hosts a dynamic website using a group of files built using the Angular web framework (`ng build`)
+  * The web server will make calls to the API server for its dynamic functionality (e.g., fetching player stats and saving them into S3).
 * **API server**
+  * Another [NGINX web server](https://www.nginx.com/) that hosts the REST API that the web server will regularly call
+  * Uses the [node-destiny-2](https://github.com/brandonmanke/node-destiny-2) as an API wrapper to call the [Bungie.Net API](https://bungie-net.github.io/)
+  * Uses the [AWS SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/index.html) to call AWS Secrets Manager and Amazon S3
+  * Other notable modules that the API uses include [Express.js](https://expressjs.com/) and [CORS](http://expressjs.com/en/resources/middleware/cors.html)

+Both VMs use the [Ubuntu Server 18.04 LTS (HVM)](https://aws.amazon.com/marketplace/pp/prodview-pkjqrkcfgcaog) for its Amazon Machine Image (AMI).

 ## Special Thanks